dietergeerts/dlibrary/README.md

 ## USING THE LIBRARY ###################################################################################################

-See the [Wiki](https://bitbucket.org/dieterdworks/vw-dlibrary/wiki/Home) on how to use this library, especially the [API section](https://bitbucket.org/dieterdworks/vw-dlibrary/wiki/browse/API).
+See the [Wiki](https://bitbucket.org/dieterdworks/vw-dlibrary/wiki/Home) on how to use this library, especially the [Examples section](https://bitbucket.org/dieterdworks/vw-dlibrary/wiki/browse/examples).
 Keep in mind that the wiki is still work in progress.
 You can contribute all things you can't find and want in it.

 ### EXAMPLE ############################################################################################################